nicoletrenholm/nicoletrenholm.github.io/FinalProjectIndex.md

  @@ -25,7 +26,7 @@ This example text that briefly describes the map.

  [See more details here.](https://nicoletrenholm.github.io/P2_Glacier/Glacier.html)

  ![It's Fine Alt Text](P2_GLacier/glacier.PNG)
- This example text that briefly describes the map.
+Here I take you to the glaciated melting fjords off Baffin Bay.
+A series of study sites impacted by incoming warm Atlantic currents in contact with Greenland and Canada's ocean terminaiting glaciers.
+We focus on Canada's Devon Ice Cap and the Croker Bay glaciers.
 [See more details here.](https://nicoletrenholm.github.io/P2_glacier/Glacier.html)
 [See more details here.](https://nicoletrenholm.github.io/P2_glacier/Glacier.html) The text below is smaller than the rest of this text.
 I used html tags for `small` and wrapped the text like this:
  @@ -36,6 +37,7 @@ The text below is smaller than the rest of this text.
 I used html tags for `smal